HimanshiGautam74/javaf/readme.txt

 To compile- javac Test.java
 To run- java Test.java

-Follow these steps to run java
+Follow these steps to run java.

-Implementing webhook
-It worked in jenkins.